Carolina College of Natural Health Sciences

 As the liver is nourished and cleansed, and the quality of blood improves, the eyes benefit.
 Biocharacteristics medicine sees the eyes, blood and liver as being closely linked.
 Both highly vascularized, the liver and eyes are highly susceptible to blood changes.
 Sore, tired eyes are a common symptom of heat (Pitta) aggravation.
 In these cases, vitiated blood dilates the pupils and reduces the eyes' ability to focus.

-One student noted, "my vision became clearer", and another reported, "my eyesight improved this week".
-This is a natural consequence of beets' blood cleansing, liver cleansing and anti-inflammatory nature.
+The beta carotene, cleansing, anti-inflammatory and liver supporting nature of beets suggests beets might improve vision.
 Our founder, John, notes that he clears the liver whenever he notices he is having a difficult time focusing.

 The phytochemicals in beets support the health of the eye and nerve tissues.
 Beta-carotene helps calm an inflamed liver and is a precursor to Vitamin A, which further supports the eyes.
 Beet also contain an antioxidant called lutein.
 This acts to protect the eyes against cataracts and age-related macular degeneration.